wurli/tidyverse-dev-bot/README.md

     library is used here to test whether tweets are valid or not.

 4. Updates which have already been posted are excluded by checking against a CSV database.
-Upates don't have to exactly match previously posted ones - if they're very similar to previously posted updates, they won't get posted again.
+Updates don't have to exactly match previously posted ones - if they're very similar to previously posted updates, they won't get posted again.